Every writer needs to use free images to promote their writing. It doesn’t matter if you are a blogger, article writer, or an author.

-How to create a unique image
+How to create unique free images

 There are many ways you can do it.
-Of course, taking your own photos is a guaranteed way.
+Of course, taking your own unique photos is a guaranteed way.

 How to overlay images?

-All you need to do is head over to Canva, create a free account, and then you get to work.
+All you need to do is head over to Canva, create a free account, and then you can get to work.

-On the left menu, choose uploads to upload your images.
-Then you simply drag and drop the images into place.
-You can resize them and tilt to a different angle.
+Then all you need to do is simply drag and drop the images into place.
+You can resize them or tilt them to a different angle.

 Create a unique Facebook header